Listen To Your Body: Hearing Loss & Overall Health

 - A recent study determined that hearing loss is twice as common in people with diabetes as it is in those who don’t have the disease.

-- Of the 84 million adults in the U.S. who have prediabetes, the rate of hearing loss is 30 percent higher than in those with normal blood glucose.
+- Of the 84 million adults in the U.S. who have prediabetes, the rate of hearing loss is 30 percent greater than observed in non-diabetics.

 Hearing Loss and Heart Disease